Local Residents Hold Candlelight Vigil For Sonya Massey in Downtown Gainesville

 Grayson had been previously charged with drunk driving once in 2015 and again in 2016.

 Grayson served in the U.S. Army from 2014-2016.
-He was honorably discharged after committing a “serious offense.”
+He was discharged generally under honorable circumstances after committing a “serious offense," records show.

 0:00